rchillard/rchillard.com/src/pages/2018/11/30-non-relational-databases.md

 | Column   | Cassandra | Designed for retrieval of large amounts of a particular column (attribute), benefiting analytic applications |
 | Graph          | Neo4J     | Used for interconnected data and strong at traversing connections between nodes |

 Each of these types should be used for different purposes, but the most common all around utility type is a document-based database, because it has a fluid schema.
 The most popular in this category is [MongoDB](https://www.mongodb.com/).
+Checkout my next post, Mongo like Candy, for a deeper dive.
+I warned you about the throwbacks!